 It is anticipated that the earliest date Keele will be able to confirm a decision is January/February.
 Some candidates may be placed on a waiting/hold list as their performance at the interview was close to the offer threshold.
 However, all final decisions will be made by the 31 March UCAS deadline.

-Check out the Keele University Medicine Website as it offers a great explanation of the PBL course and how the spiral curriculum works.
+Check out the Keele University Medicine Website (linked below) as it offers a great explanation of the PBL course and how the spiral curriculum works.

 The website explains the interview format (MMI stations) as well as dives deep into the format of their curriculum.